te0006/micropython-ota-updater-gogs/README.md

 ## Overview

-Based off of [rdehuyss's MicroPython OTA Updater](https://github.com/rdehuyss/micropython-ota-updater).
-This MicroPython Over-The-Air Updater will follow a GitHub branch, checking for updates on boot.
+Based off of [Joshua Bellamys fork of rdehuyss's MicroPython OTA Updater](https://github.com/smysnk/micropython-ota-updater).
+This MicroPython Over-The-Air Updater will follow a Gogs (https://gogs.io , or self-hosted using https://github.com/gogs/gogs) branch, checking for updates on boot.
 Will update if HEAD is not current (other release strategies may be added later).

 > Note: due to a bug in the SSL library of ESP8266 devices, micropython-ota-updater cannot be used on these devices.
 See https://github.com/rdehuyss/micropython-ota-updater/issues/6 and https://github.com/micropython/micropython/issues/6737

 ## Gettings started

-Edit `src/env.py` to fill in WiFi credentials, GitHub remote repository / branch and optional [GitHub credentials](https://github.com/settings/tokens) to increase API limits (60 per hour to 5000).
+Edit `src/env.py` to fill in WiFi credentials, Gogs remote repository, branch , and an access token generated in Gogs' user management.
 Deploy!

-For an example implementation check out the [my-grow project](https://github.com/smysnk/my-grow/blob/master/src/main.py).
+For an example implementation check out the [???] project.

 ## Deployment